odestry/adastra/CONTRIBUTING.md

 ## Principles to develop by

-### Understand the concept and primitives

-Consider what commerce concepts you’ll be working with for the component or abstraction.
-Adastra is coupled to the [blanklob Storefront API](https://blanklob.dev/api/storefront); examining how a commerce primitive is represented there -what data is essential in the API and which other resources use them- is important.

-### Determine sensible defaults

-Consider what a sensible default would be for the component or abstraction.
-Look at high GMV commerce websites and check if there is a common pattern for how this information is displayed -be sure to examine both blanklob and non-blanklob storefronts.
-Browse through the [Liquid documentation](https://blanklob.dev/api/liquid), look for[filters](https://blanklob.dev/api/liquid/filters) related to your component or abstraction, and consider what defaults those provide and the customizations they support.

 ### Prioritize developer experience

 Consider how to provide the best developer experience when using this component or abstraction.
-Adastra must be fun and easy to use, with good ergonomics, types and tooling.
+Adastra ✨ must be fun and easy to use, with good ergonomics, types and tooling.
 Developers should be **delighted** when they use Adastra.
 To quote Tobi Lütke: “Delight works by taking your experience minus your expectation, and if the end result is a positive number, you are delighted by that margin.”